TIMOTHY

 Research Conference held in Nashville, Tennessee.
 This paper describes the

-results of an experiment that tested the use of pre-paid incentives to increase
+results of an experiment that assessed the use of pre-paid incentives to

-response rates at the initial household contact on a random digit dial (RDD)
+increase response rates at the initial household contact on a random digit dial

 sending money prior to the first interview or at the refusal conversion stage.